Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: Simulations and cosmic ray modelling

-We model CRs as a second (relativistic) fluid with adiabatic index of $4/3$ \citep{2017MNRAS.465.4500P}.
-CR energy is instantaneously injected into the local environment of every newly spawned stellar macro-particle with an efficiency $\zeta_{\rmn{SN}}=0.05$ and 0.1 of the kinetic supernova energy.
-These efficiencies derive from a combination of kinetic plasma simulations at oblique shocks \citep{2014ApJ...783...91C} and three-dimensional MHD simulations of CR acceleration at supernova remnant (SNR) shocks \citep{Pais2018}, followed by a detailed comparison of simulated multi-frequency emission maps and spectra from the radio to gamma rays to observational data \citep{Pais2020a,Pais2020b,Winner2020}.
-All simulations consider CR losses as a result of Coulomb and hadronic CR interactions \citep{2017MNRAS.465.4500P} and follow adiabatic changes of CR energy as CRs are advected with the gas (model `CR~adv').
-Our model `CR~diff' {\it additionally} accounts for anisotropic diffusion of CR energy with a coefficient $10^{28}~\mathrm{cm^{2}~s^{-1}}$ along the magnetic field and no diffusion perpendicular to it \citep{Pakmor2016a}.
-Initially, CRs are absent and the magnetic field is initialised as a uniform homogeneous seed field along the $x$-axis with strength $10^{-12}$ and $10^{-10}~\mathrm{G}$.
-For an overview of the individual models analyzed in this study, see Table~\ref{tab:simulations-overview}.
-In this work, we show different radial profiles: in our terminology $R$ denotes a cylindrical disc radius and $r$ is a three-dimensional radius.
+We model CR protons as a second (relativistic) fluid with adiabatic index of $4/3$ \citep{2017MNRAS.465.4500P}.
+Initially, CR protons are absent and CR proton energy is instantaneously injected into the local environment of every newly spawned stellar macro-particle with an efficiency $\zeta_{\rmn{SN}}=0.05$ and 0.1 of the kinetic supernova energy.
+While the high efficiency value has been widely used, the smaller value derives from a combination of kinetic plasma simulations at oblique shocks \citep{2014ApJ...783...91C} and three-dimensional MHD simulations of CR proton acceleration at supernova remnant (SNR) shocks \citep{Pais2018}, followed by a detailed comparison of simulated multi-frequency emission maps and spectra from the radio to gamma rays to observational data \citep{Pais2020a,Pais2020b,Winner2020}.
+All simulations consider CR proton losses as a result of Coulomb and hadronic CR interactions \citep{2017MNRAS.465.4500P} and follow adiabatic changes of CR proton energy as CR protons are advected with the gas (model `CR~adv').
+Our model `CR~diff' {\it additionally} accounts for anisotropic diffusion of CR proton energy with a coefficient $10^{28}~\mathrm{cm^{2}~s^{-1}}$ along the magnetic field and no diffusion perpendicular to it \citep{Pakmor2016a}.\footnote{The hardening of the logarithmic momentum slope of the CR proton spectrum at low Galactocentric radii is interpreted as a signature of anisotropic diffusion in the Galactic magnetic field \citep{Cerri2017,Evoli2017}.
+Secondary radioactive isotopes are produced in CR spallation processes and have relatively short decay times.
+The observed abundance of these unstable nuclei in AMS-02 data was used to determine the CR residence time in the Galaxy and to constrain the quoted value of the CR diffusion coefficient \citep{Evoli2019,Evoli2020}.}